Predators await to take you hook, online and sinker

 Smishing attacks are an increasingly popular way for cyber criminals to target their unsuspecting victims by tricking people to download a Trojan Horse, virus or other malware onto a cellular phone or other mobile device.

-More and more, people are mindful that cyber criminals frequently exploit emails (phishing) and phone calls (vishing) as vehicles for their scamming malfeasance.
-In this new form of attack, they figure that when it comes to using their preferred messaging service people sometimes let their guards down.
+More and more, people are mindful that cyber criminals frequently exploit emails (phishing) and phone calls (vishing) as vehicles for their scamming malfeasance (illegal and causes harm).
+In this new form of attack, their logic is that when it comes to using their preferred messaging service, people sometimes let their guards down.

 Taking the bait